Diseases & Conditions

 - A combination of the above

-Your multidisciplinary medical team at BMC will work with you and your primary care physician to diagnose lung cancer and determine its severity.
+The multidisciplinary medical team will work with the patient and his or her primary care physician to diagnose lung cancer and determine its severity.

-In collaboration with other specialists, your BMC physician will likely order a number of diagnostic tests and review the results at a weekly multidisciplinary Thoracic Tumor Board meeting.
-This interdepartmental review process guides our recommendations for treatment.
-In consultation with you and your primary care physician, we plan the best course of treatment for you based on the type and extent of your cancer, and your overall health.
+In collaboration with other specialists, the physician will likely order a number of diagnostic tests and review the results at a weekly multidisciplinary Thoracic Tumor Board meeting.
+This interdepartmental review process guides the recommendations for treatment.
+In consultation with the patient and primary care physician, the team will plan the best course of treatment for the patient based on the type and extent of cancer, and overall health.

-If you have a suspected or confirmed diagnosis of lung cancer, your physicians will use a variety of diagnostic procedures to stage the disease and determine its severity and spread.
-Your doctor may request several tests and diagnostic procedures.
+For suspected or confirmed diagnoses of lung cancer, physicians will use a variety of diagnostic procedures to stage the disease and determine its severity and spread.
+Your doctor may request several tests and diagnostic procedures, including:

-At BMC, specialists from thoracic surgery, medical oncology, radiation oncology, radiology and other medical disciplines combine their expertise to provide you with an integrated, individualized treatment plan.
-Your plan may include surgery, radiation, chemotherapy or a combination of these treatments.
-You may be offered the opportunity to participate in clinical trials if an investigational lung cancer therapy is appropriate for you.
+Specialists from thoracic surgery, medical oncology, radiation oncology, radiology, and other medical disciplines combine their expertise to provide each patient with an integrated, individualized treatment plan.
+The plan may include surgery, radiation, chemotherapy, or a combination of these treatments.
+A patient may be offered the opportunity to participate in clinical trials if an investigational lung cancer therapy is appropriate.

-With their depth and range of expertise, our specialists apply a wide array of state-of-the-art techniques to cure patients by removing and killing cancerous tissue.
-Our surgeons also use the most advanced techniques to relieve the symptoms of patients with advanced disease so they may improve their quality of life.
+With their depth and range of expertise, the specialists apply a wide array of state-of-the-art techniques to cure patients by removing and killing cancerous tissue.
+The surgeons also use the most advanced techniques to relieve the symptoms of patients with advanced disease so they may improve their quality of life.

 Learn more about the treatments available for lung cancer.

 Cancer Clinical Trials